uyuni-project/tetra/README.md

     cd galaxy
     gjp init

 `gjp init` automatically starts a new gathering phase in which you can add sources and kit files.
-It also generated a folder structure and assumes you respect it, in particular, you should place all your projects' source files in `src`.
-Every `src` subfolder will become a separate package named after the folder itself, so use the following commands to create a `commons-collections` folders and populate it:
+It also generated a folder structure and assumes you respect it, in particular, you should place all your projects' source files in `src/`.
+Every `src/` subfolder will become a separate package named after the folder itself, so use the following commands to create a `commons-collections` folders and populate it:

     cd src
     mkdir commons-collections